MostAwesomeDude/website/cst.rst

    * KMS.

      * ATI Rage 128.
 Can be done inside the current radeon kernel module.
        Would require userspace updates.
-Currently stalled on getting my r128 to actually boot.
+I have experimental patches for this that need to be solidified and sent upstream.
      * Voodoo Banshee.
 Would require userspace updates, but be so gratifying.
        James Simmons has already started on this.
-Currently stalled on getting my older AGP board, the only one that fits the Banshee, booting again.
+I now have multiple Voodoos, so nothing's really standing in the way.
      * XGI Volari.
 Supposedly a Direct3D 9-class chipset, meaning that Gallium drivers could be written once the kernel backend is in place.
 This is definitely a non-trivial task since the documentation for the chipset